harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 #### Missing log statements

-The table bellow describes the various missing log statements you may come across in the **Log** tab.
+The table below describes the various missing log statements you may come across in the **Log** tab.

 | Message                                                                                                                                                                                | Cause                                    |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------------------------------------- |